 During the developed design we will continuingly liaise with you about materials and suggest details and alterations that we think will improve your finished building.

-The Design Team and Planning Team will come together to produce a planning application for your project and submit to the local planning authority.
-The Planning team has made strong working connections with the local planning authority and will continue to monitor the application during the 8 -13 week planning process.
+Our Architectural and Planning teams work together to produce a planning application for your project and submit to the Local Planning Authority.
+Our Planning team has extensive knowledge about the policies and procedures of individual councils and the approach taken by planning officers and Councillors.
+With strong, personable working connections with local planning officers they will continue to monitor the application during the 8 -13 week planning process.

 Hurrah!
-If you have got to this stage we have successfully obtained planning permission for your project.
+At this stage we have successfully obtained planning permission for your project.

 There may be planning conditions to discharge which usually take another 8 weeks to confirm with the LPA.